mannynotfound/zeitgeist/README.md

 ## log

-the `twitter_search` writes all of its messages with context term to `.master.log`, this is useful when running aggregate scripts to all traffic
+the `twitter_search` writes all of its messages with context term to `.master.log`, this is useful when running aggregate scripts to monitor all traffic

 eg